The Summer Fellowship Program

-As MJF’s oldest program, the Summer Clerkship Program provides funds for Minnesota law students to work as summer clerks at public interest and poverty law offices.
+As MJF’s oldest program, the Summer Fellowship Program provides funds for Minnesota law students to work as summer fellows at public interest and poverty law offices.

 Program Specifics and Selection

 Since 1983, MJF has sponsored and funded law student summer fellowships with legal aid offices and public interest organizations in Minnesota.
 MJF fellows offer the agencies they serve intensive help with casework, research, and legal writing.
 Fellows work at the direction and under the supervision of the agencies’ own lawyers.
 Each fellow works a minimum of 400 hours (ten 40-hour weeks).
 MJF fellowships are open to all law student members.
 The fellowship agencies choose their own fellows by screening resumes and cover letters, conducting on-campus interviews, and reviewing optional additional information, such as writing samples and volunteer activity sheets.